torvalds/linux/Documentation/admin-guide/mm/pagemap.rst

    skip over unmapped regions.

  * ``/proc/kpagecount``.
 This file contains a 64-bit count of the number of times each page is mapped, indexed by PFN.
+Some kernel configurations do not track the precise number of times a page part of a larger allocation (e.g., THP) is mapped.
+In these configurations, the average number of mappings per page in this larger allocation is returned instead.
+However, if any page of the large allocation is mapped, the returned value will be at least 1.

 The page-types tool in the tools/mm directory can be used to query the number of times a page is mapped.